 Parque de Malaga

-The Parque de Malaga provides a haven away from the hustle of the city.
-The city park was created at the end of the 19th century using reclaimed land from the sea.
-It runs along the Paseo del Parque, so you can walk through it on your way to the port and beach.
+The Parque de Malaga is a lush oasis in the heart of the city, offering a serene escape from the bustle of the city.
+Created in the late 19th century on reclaimed land, the park runs along the Paseo del Parque, making it an ideal route to stroll through on your way to the Malaga port and Malagueta Beach.

-If you are visiting Malaga with kids, you’ll find several children’s playgrounds.
-They will also like spotting the green parakeets which nest in the trees.
-If you don’t see them, you will certainly hear them!
+If you’re visiting Malaga with kids, Parque de Malaga has several children’s playgrounds that are perfect for little ones to enjoy.
+Kids will also love spotting the vibrant green parakeets that nest in the park’s trees.
+Even if you don’t spot these colourful birds right away, you’ll certainly hear them!

 Check out Malaga's food scene